JoviMetzger/42Project-CPP_Modules/README.md

 ## 🍄Type Casting

 **🌸 static_cast:** *- used on types* <br>
 It implicit conversions between types (such as int to float, or pointer to void*).
-It is unnecessary when casting upwards *(towards a base class)*, <br> but when casting downwards it can be used as long as it doesn't cast through virtual inheritance.
+It is unnecessary when casting upwards *(towards a base class)*, but when casting downwards it can be used as long as it doesn't cast through virtual inheritance.

 **🏵️ dynamic_cast:** *- used on classes* <br>